orioncactus/pretendard/packages/pretendard/docs/en/README.md

 ### Dynamic subset

-Pretendard provides the dynamic subset same as Noto Sans Korean from Google Fonts to solve the webfonts capacity problem.
 Use the code below to use Pretendard faster by loads the font-slices required from the page.
 Provided font-family name is `Pretendard`.

 #### HTML